 We encourage you to be as involved as you would like to be.
-You are most important part of the adoption and we want you to have a wonderful experience.
+You are the most important part of the adoption and we want you to have a wonderful experience.
 We will work carefully with you on your adoption plan and you will decide what is perfect for you.

 How can I be sure these families are the best choices for my baby?

 Our adoptive birth families are carefully screened and selected.
 They have to meet the strictest criteria: physically, mentally, and emotionally.
-Our adoptive families are required to pass criminal and child abuse clearances, prove financial security, medical insurance and must also complete a personal interview as well as in home visits by a licensed social worker.
+Our adoptive families are required to pass criminal and child abuse clearances, prove financial security, medical insurance and must also complete a personal interview, as well as in home visits by a licensed social worker.

 How much information about the adoptive family is shared with me?

 You will be able to read a detailed adoptive family profile as well as an information sheet with non-identifying information about the adoptive family.
 If you have other questions that are not included in the pages you receive we are happy to get that information for you.